fjiang316/Recipe_Calorie/README.md

 <iframe src="figures/empi_dist_cal_rate.html" width=800 height=600 frameBorder=0></iframe>

-From this graph and our test, we get a p-value that's significantly less than our significance level of 5%.
-So we reject the null hypothesis.
+From this graph and our test, we get a p-value that's significantly less than our significance level of 5%, so we reject the null hypothesis.

 **Hence, we conclude that the missingness of `rating` *<u>depends</u>* on the `calories` column.**

 ---
 ## Hypothesis Testing
+### Permutation Test
 Going back to our investigation topic, we are investigating whether it is true that there is an increasing trend of preference to food with higher calories in recent years of the last decade.
 So far, we have already seen an increasing trend in the usage of proportion of recipes with high calories from 2008 to 2018, but observation alone cannot be a good indicator as to whether this trend shows actual change in people's preference or is the trend merely coincidental.
 We determined that a good way to test the truthfulness of the trend is to take the distribution at the start and end of the decade for comparison.
 Hence, we are going to conduct a permutation test on the distribution of people's comment on food with different calorie levels in 2008 and the distribution in 2018 to see whether there is an actual increase in preference to higher calorie food or not.

 **Null Hypothesis**: the calories of recipes people commented on in 2008 and 2018 comes from the same population.
 (The observation is merely coincidental, there's no actual trend proving a shift in preference.)